ssharma2712/DrPhylo/README.md

 ```

-tree_file.nwk         : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
-                        The hypothesis can also be specified with a separate file using the --response parameter.
-                        It is highly recommended that the number of species in the clade be equal to or greater than those outside of the clade.
-                        It is also recommended to use the smart sampling option (—-smart_sampling) when the number of species inside the clade is greater than the number outside the clade.

 alignment_list.txt                       : A text file contains a list of paths for all sequence alignments.
 For example,
                                            angiosperm_alns/7276_C12.fasta
                                            angiosperm_alns/5111_C12.fasta
                                            angiosperm_alns/5507_C12.fasta

+--tree phylogenetic_tree.nwk             : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
+                                           The hypothesis can also be specified with a separate file using the --response parameter.
+                                           It is highly recommended that the number of species in the clade be equal to or greater than those outside of the clade.
+                                           It is also recommended to use the smart sampling option (—-smart_sampling) when the number of species inside the clade is greater than the number outside the clade.
+OR

+--response phylogenetic_hypothesis.txt    : Requires a text file containing a user-defined hypothesis.
+It has two columns, which are tab-separated.
+The first column contains species names, and the second column contains the response value for the
+                                            species (+1/-1).
+A member species in the clade receives +1 and -1 otherwise.
+This hypothesis is unconstrained by the tree structure.
+It is highly recommended that the number of species within the clade of
+                                            interest (+1) is equal to the number of species outside the clade.
+The hypothesis can also be specified using a separate text file provided using the --response parameter.

 ```
 <br />

+DrPhylo builds multiple ESL models by performing a ```grid search``` over the discrete sparsity parameters (group and site) space.
+DrPhylo achieves computational efficiency by early terminating the grid-search process and selecting only multi-gene models.

+DrPhylo outputs a model grid (```M-grid```) and a text file in a matrix format containing the model.
+A ```M-grid``` is a two-dimensional graphical presentation of the ESL model containing species names with classification probability (rows) and groups sorted by influence (columns).

 #### Optional argumnets: